syncfusion-content/blazor-docs/blazor/diagram/overview.md

 ---
 layout: post
-title: About Blazor Diagram Component | Syncfusion
+title: Overview Control in Blazor Diagram Component | Syncfusion
-description: Learn here all about introduction of Syncfusion Blazor Diagram Component, its features, and more.
+description: Learn here all about Overview Control in Syncfusion Blazor Diagram component and more.
 platform: Blazor
 control: Diagram
 documentation: ug
 ---

-# Overview Control
+# Overview Control in Blazor Diagram Component

 Overview control allows you to see a preview or an overall view of the entire content of a diagram.
 This helps you to look at the overall picture of a large diagram and to navigate, pan, or zoom, on a particular position of the page.